juvu/DayTrade-SwingTrade/README.md

 - **Limit, stop loss, market** are at price, below price, and current price respectively.
 - Platforms usually have actionable **hotkeys**.
 - **Average-up approach** is a method used by experience traders to lower the risk
-- **Whole or half prices** in low float penny stocks are usually support or resistance price levels.

 ## Float and Market Cap
 - Day trader prefer **low float** with **large volume** since volume changes quickly.